Spanish ship San Leandro (1787): Battle of Trafalgar

 Having fought the inconclusive Battle of Cape Finisterre on 22 July against a British fleet that attempted to intercept his combined Franco-Spanish fleet returning from the West Indies, Vice Admiral Pierre-Charles Villeneuve decided to disobey his orders to rendezvous with the French ships at Brest because his ships needed repairs and many crewmen were sick.
-He put into the nearest friendly port, Vigo, Spain.
-Unhappy with the inability of the Spanish dockyards in Galicia to repair his ships and influenced by the Spanish commander, Admiral Federico Gravina, who had secret orders not to allow his ships to go to Brest, Villaneuve decided to head south to the largest concentration of Spanish ships on the Atlantic coast, and arrived at Cádiz on 20 August.
+He ultimately arrived at Cádiz on 20 August.

-There he found his situation scarcely better as a shortage of cash initially prevented the French from purchasing food and other supplies, although the Spanish ships transferred some food to his ships until a loan was arranged in September.
-The French Navy only recruited trained seamen and Villeneuve's ships were short over two thousand men; like the British Royal Navy, the Royal Spanish Navy recruited soldiers and landsmen that required training and time at sea to become competent.
+Like the British Royal Navy, the Royal Spanish Navy recruited soldiers and landsmen that required training and time at sea to become competent.
 Numbers of both exceeded requirements aboard the ships in Cádiz, but the critical shortage lay in insufficient numbers of trained naval artillerymen.
+San Leandros crew consisted of 347 sailors, 202 infantrymen and 57 naval gunners.